-In Title 24, Parts 2, 2.5, 3, 4, 5, 9 and 10 are based on model codes.
-California amendments to the model codes are identified by italics within the code text.
+Parts 2, 2.5, 3, 4, 5, 7, 9 and 10 of Title 24 are based on model codes.
+California amendments to the model codes are identified by italics within the code text or comprising the entire chapter, such as Chapter 11A, which contains accessibility standards developed by HCD for residential occupancies.
 Parts 1, 6, 8, 11 and 12 are not based on model codes.
 The contents of these parts are developed by state agencies and are California standards.
 Therefore, in Parts 1, 6, 8, 11 and 12, standard non-italic text is used throughout.